Orange County Bike Accident Attorney

 - Spinal injuries.
 The spinal cord cannot heal itself, so any injuries are permanent.
-The spinal cord carries signals between the brain and the rest of the body, so an injury on the spine can lead to permanent loss of limb functions and other severe disabilities.
+The spinal cord carries signals between the brain and the rest of the body, so spinal cord injuries can lead to permanent loss of limb functions and other severe disabilities.

 Victims of bicycle accidents can sue at-fault drivers for their medical expenses related to treating these and any other injuries sustained in an accident.
-After receiving medical attention, an injured cyclist’s first priority should be to connect with a reliable bicycle accident attorney.
+After receiving medical attention, an injured cyclist’s first priority should be to connect with a reliable Orange County accident lawyer.

-How a Santa Ana Bicycle Accident Attorney Can Help You
+How an Orange County Bicycle Accident Attorney Can Help You?

-Injured cyclists who suffer injuries and other damages in bicycle accidents in Irvine, Anaheim, or Santa Ana can reach out to the Bentley & More, LLP team for legal representation.
+Injured cyclists who suffer injuries and other damages in bicycle accidents in Irvine, Anaheim, or Santa Ana can reach out to the Orange County bike accident lawyers at Bentley & More LLP for legal representation.
 We have extensive experience handling complex litigation in a variety of practice areas and help clients in Santa Ana, Irvine, Anaheim, and the surrounding areas of Orange County.
 Contact us today to schedule a consultation about your bicycle accident case.

 “I’ve had the pleasure of working with Bentley & More for the past 5-6 years.
 Their drive and compassion to earn great results for their clients is obvious to everyone who works with them.